 I had limited time to visit this ancient Benedictine abbey in the centre of Florence, which is more than a thousand years old.
 We had to catch our train back to Rignano sull’Arno, so I had to hurry.
 My visit to the Badia Fiorentina was further complicated by the fact that it is still actively used for religious purposes.
 The abbey is currently administered by the Monastic Fraternities of Jerusalem, an order founded in France in the 1970s.
-A nun was praying and, although the church was open to visitors, I did not want to disturb her by walking around, so I kind of stayed in the back.
+A nun was praying and, although the church was open to visitors, I did not want to disturb her by walking around, so I kind of stayed at the back.
 The Badia is interesting from a historical point of view, but hardly awe-inspiring and there is not much art to discuss.
 A short post will do the building justice.

 The history of the Badia Fiorentina goes back to 978.
 The abbey was founded by Willa, who was the widow of Hubert, Margrave of Tuscany.
 This is a period in Italian history that I am not intimately familiar with.
 Hubert (or Uberto) was apparently the illegitimate son of King Hugh (or Ugo) of Italy (924-947).
 The March of Tuscany had been created during the days of Charlemagne, so strictly speaking it would have been a province of the Holy Roman Empire when Hubert served as Margrave (with the Kingdom of Italy being a constituent part of that Empire as well).
 We can assume, however, that Hubert was able to act quite independently, as central authority was usually weak in this era.
 Margrave Hubert died in 969 and was succeeded by his son Hugh (or Ugo), also known as Hugh the Great.
 After his death in 1001, Hugh was buried inside the Badia.
 Much later, Mino da Fiesole (ca. 1429-1484) sculpted a monument for him, which can be admired in the left transept of the church.

 The church of the Badia was built on the plan of a Greek cross.
 It would originally have been a Romanesque church, but it was renovated and enlarged in the Gothic style between 1284 and 1310.
 Many sources attribute this project to Arnolfo di Cambio (died between 1300 and 1310), who was also the first architect of the Duomo.
 However, there seems to be a tendency to attribute just about any church in Florence built during this period to Di Cambio, so it is probably safest to conclude that we do not have absolute certainty as regards the identity of the architect.
 In any case, the church of the Badia was given a Baroque makeover between 1627 and 1631.
 Matteo Segaloni was the architect responsible for this project, yet he has remained relatively obscure.
 It is basically Segaloni’s church that we can admire today.
-As I have stated previously, I generally dislike Baroque churches, but the church of the Badia has an interior that is not “overdone”.
+As I have stated previously, I generally dislike Baroque churches, but the church of the Badia has an interior that is not “overdone” (see the image above).

 The campanile of the Badia is a famous landmark of Florence.
 The lower part is Romanesque, while the upper part – built during the 1284-1310 renovation – is Gothic.
 The campanile plays an important role in Dan Brown’s novel Inferno: a mad scientist who has created a pathogen that will ultimately decimate the world’s population throws himself off the tower and falls to his death.
 This scene is included in the movie Inferno as well.
 Note that the campanile has a spire, which is quite rare for Florentine bell-towers.